 It’s among the top 10 IoT companies leading in the digital transformation of operations.
 It’s categorized among the largest IoT companies since it has at least 5000 employees.
 They provide data solutions intended to improve the safety, efficiency, and sustainability of core operations in your business.
 This includes safety and security but is not limited to that.

-It’s among the fastest growing IoT companies, the reason being; it provides fully inclusive Internet of Things services for multiple industries starting from manufacturing, fuel industries, telecoms, transportation, healthcare, security, retail, to many others since 2011.
+It’s among the fastest growing IoT companies, the reason being; it provides fully inclusive Internet of Things services for multiple industries starting from manufacturing, fuel industries, telecoms, transportation, healthcare, security, and retail, to many others since 2011.

 Vates specializes in high-end prototyping services vital in ensuring that products in any Internet of Things development company are ready for the market.
 In addition, they offer any product company developing IoT software with essential data during product design and development to make informed decisions.